Lithium Ion Battery VS Nickel Cadmium Battery: Which Battery is Better?

 Weight Lightweight Relatively Heavy

-Cycle Life Long Long
+Cycle Life Long (but degrades with age) Long (strong cycle durability)

 Charging Speed Fast Moderate

-Self-Discharge Rate Low Moderate
+Self-Discharge Rate Low Higher

 Suitability for Electric Vehicles Excellent Limited